freeCodeCamp/news-legacy/src/pages/how-to-go-from-hobbyist-to-professional-developer.md

 ---
 # How to Go From Hobbyist to Professional Developer

 ![](https://cdn-images-1.medium.com/max/2000/1*LZZ9Sr4XL7j2-LjSJ5uq9Q.jpeg)

-<span class="graf-dropCap">A</span> few years ago, I was bouncing back and forth between landscaping jobs and restaurant jobs.
+A few years ago, I was bouncing back and forth between landscaping jobs and restaurant jobs.
 I had just left college, and didn’t know what I was going to do with my life.

 I had a lot of ideas, but no direction.
 During that time, I started teaching myself programming.
 At first it was a hobby.
 I thought it was cool to be able to build things using nothing but my brain and some code.